goto Home

 PICkit2 v.
 PICkit3

-Microchip have recently brought out the PICkit3 programmer which supersedes the PICkit2.
-Currently the support and application features for the PICkit3 are not as good as the original PICkit2 and it is more expensive to buy.
+Microchip now have two versions of the PICkit programmer with the introduction of the PICkit3.
+This at first appears to supersede the PICkit2 however they haven't stopped selling the PICkit2 and currently the support and application features for the PICkit3 are not as good as the original PICkit2.
+The PICKit3 is also more expensive to buy.

 Writing Code